aartikis/RTEC/execution scripts/README.md

 # Directory Structure
 - "handleApplication.prolog".
-In this file, the user of RTEC may provide the required domain knowledge for his/her experiment, as well as set up the parameters of RTEC, e.g. window size.
+In this file, the user of RTEC may provide the required domain knowledge for his/her experiments, as well as set up the parameters of RTEC, e.g. window size.
-- "continuousQueries.prolog" is a script which employs the information provided by the user in "handleApplication.prolog" to run RTEC in the task of continuous query processing.
+- "continuousQueries.prolog" is a script which employs the information provided by the user in "handleApplication.prolog" to run RTEC for continuous query processing.
 - "RTEC_cli.py".
 This file contains code which is required for the command line interface of RTEC.

 # Execution Instructions